claudielarouche/claudielarouche/_projects/acronyms-game.md

   - https://cdnjs.cloudflare.com/ajax/libs/PapaParse/5.3.0/papaparse.min.js
 ---

-The data for this game was last downloaded on December 16, 2024, from the <a href="https://open.canada.ca/data/en/dataset/83320390-7715-43bc-a281-2049bf5d4232" target="_blank">Open Government website</a>.
-This website was built by <a href="https://claudielarouche.com/" target="_blank">Claudie Larouche</a> with help from <a href="https://openai.com/chatgpt" target="_blank">ChatGPT</a>, based on an idea from Emily Fegan.
+The data for this game was last downloaded on December 16, 2024, from the <a href="https://open.canada.ca/data/en/dataset/83320390-7715-43bc-a281-2049bf5d4232" target="_blank" rel="noopener noreferrer">Open Government website</a>.
+This website was built by <a href="https://claudielarouche.com/">Claudie Larouche</a> with help from <a href="https://openai.com/chatgpt" target="_blank" rel="noopener noreferrer">ChatGPT</a>, based on an idea from Emily Fegan.
 If you enjoy this game or have ideas for improvement, please send your feedback to <a href="mailto:claudielarouche@gmail.com">claudielarouche@gmail.com</a>.

 <div>
 <label for="game-mode" class="form-label">Choose the game mode:</label>